This blog may contain affiliate links. Read our disclosure policy for more info.

 Type of Trail: Loop

-The full Heart Mountain Horseshoe Loop is a difficult trail that climbs over 1000 meters in elevation and is 13.5 kilometers long.
+The full Heart Mountain Horseshoe Loop is a difficult trail that climbs over 1000 meters (3610 feet) in elevation and is 13.5 kilometers long (8.4 miles).
 What makes the trail so hard is the technical climbing/scrambling required on one side of the trail.

 This long climb to the top involves climbing up steep rock faces and at some points, even short vertical climbs.
 On top of that, without the proper knowledge beforehand, it can be easy to get off the trail and lose the markers.

-The trail can be hiked in a loop, or for a shorter version, an out and back trail.
-The out and back trail is 2.8 kilometers each way and involves hiking the counter-clockwise side up and back down.
+The trail can be hiked in a loop, or for a shorter version, an out-and-back trail.
+The out-and-back trail is 2.8 kilometers (1.7 miles) each way and involves hiking the counter-clockwise side up and back down.
 This is a shorter climb where you only summit one mountain, however, getting down this steep section is technical, and in my opinion, somewhat dangerous.

 Only hikers with some experience should consider hiking the trail and those afraid of heights should either steer clear or hike with experienced hikers.
 Also, you should avoid this trial on days with high winds or any rain as the rocks can become dangerously slippery.